Search

 Understand Blind Spots

-Truck drivers have blind spots that make seeing smaller vehicles challenging.
-These blind spots, often called “no-zones,” are typically found on the sides, directly behind, and in front of the truck.
-When driving near a truck, it’s important to be aware of these blind spots and avoid lingering in them if you need to pass a truck quickly and on the left side, where visibility is better.
+Blind spots, often called “no-zones,” are typically found on the sides, directly behind, and in front of a truck.
+When driving near a truck, it’s important to be aware of these blind spots and avoid lingering in them.
+If you need to pass a truck, do it safely and on the left side, where visibility is better.

 Patience is Key

 Trucks are designed for carrying heavy loads rather than for speed.
-Expecting a truck to accelerate quickly or navigate tight turns like a car is unrealistic and dangerous.
-Patience on the road is not just a courtesy but a critical aspect of driver safety.
+Expecting a truck to accelerate quickly or navigate tight turns like a car is unrealistic.
+Patience on the road is not just a courtesy but should be a key focus for anyone behind the wheel.
 Understanding that trucks operate differently can help prevent accidents and reduce stress for everyone involved.

 Signal Your Intentions Clearly